Dentist sanctioned for poor record-keeping in Covid lockdown

 The Health Practitioners Disciplinary Tribunal said the specialist periodontist failed to keep proper records showing why the patients needed urgent and emergency care.

-Tribunal chairman Roy Hindle said the man, who has interim name suppression, deserved sanction.
+Tribunal chairman Royden Hindle said the man, who has interim name suppression, deserved sanction.

 But he dismissed the Dental Council's lead charge that the dentist flouted official Covid-19 rules for health practitioners by seeing patients who did not meet the urgent or emergency criteria.